-The Revenue Notes, Series 2014, are callable after June 24, 2019.
+The Revenue Notes, Series 2014, were callable after June 24, 2019.
+This note was paid off in the current year.

 NOTE E - PENSION COVERAGE FOR DISTRICT EMPLOYEES

 The District has a retirement plan with Texas County and District Retirement System (Note 5).